oappelmru/MRU-COMP4522-Assignments/Assignment-1/assignment-1.md

 - The starting program provided will give you more insight into how tasks are supposed to be executed

 # **Starting Code for Main Program (in Python)**
 A starting code written in Python is included in GitHub.
-Please notice that the transactions to the executed are randomly generated!
-Hence, if an exception would occur BEFORE you have managed to issue a COMMIT, your Database would most likely be in bad shape, and your Logging & Rollback Data Structure would be our only hope to restore your database to the proper level of integrity and stability.
+There are **two Transaction Blocks**.
+The first one is supposed to succeed, and the secod one to fail!
+Hence, if an exception would occur BEFORE you have managed to issue a COMMIT, your Database would most likely be in bad shape, and your Logging & Rollback Data Structure would be your only hope to restore your database to the proper level of integrity and stability.

 # **Designing the Logging & Rollback Sub-system**
 The design of the data structure -and its contents- for the Logging & Rollback sub-system is in your hands.
 You can choose any data structure that works for you.
 Having said that, the material covered in class -as well as the Class' Notes- should provide all the advice you need to design your solution.